 View Business Info

-It’s all about quality at The BakeOut, which is why Nicola and Marcus choose only the finest ingredients from suppliers such as Joe’s Tea, Barber’s Cheese, Percy’s Bakery and Wayne Pullen, the butcher in nearby Milborne Port.
-Well known for their home baked calzones and pizza, you’ll also find a great range of sandwiches, cakes and healthy options too.
-Nicola and Marcus are also passionate about accommodating all their customers’ needs, so you’ll find a range of vegan, dairy free and gluten free options available too.
+It’s all about quality at The BakeOut, which is why Nicola and Marcus choose only the finest ingredients from suppliers such as Joe’s Tea, Barber’s Cheese and Percy’s Bakery.
+They are well known for their artisanal homemade sweet treats, baked on the premises, along with their great range of sandwiches, cakes and healthy options too.
+Nicola and Marcus are also passionate about accommodating all their customers’ needs, so you’ll find a range of vegan, dairy-free and gluten-free options available too.

 “We are foodies with a passion for creating the most delicious, freshly made, takeout and eat-in treats, using quality, locally sourced artisan produce.”

 The heart of Sherborne lies in the interesting character in each of it's buildings and the individual characters inside every independent shop and cafe.
 With the oldest building, The Abbey, dating back as far as AD705, English writers throughout the ages have praised the town's inescapable beauty.
 Following the footsteps of poets and novelists such as Thomas Hardy and John le Carré, you can still enjoy and discover pockets of architectural beauty from centuries past with a walk through those quaint and rambling streets.

 Boasting traditional charm and a friendly village atmosphere, the local independents are a winner when it comes to getting a feel for the Sherborne community.View neighbourhoodView community